 Pipelines in British Columbia must meet the National Standard of Canada CSA Z662 – Oil and Gas Pipeline Systems.
-Pipelines that remain within provincial borders are regulated by the BC Oil and Gas Commission.
+Pipelines that remain within provincial borders are regulated by the BC Energy Regulator.
 Pipelines that cross provincial boundaries are regulated federally by the Canada Energy Regulator.

 Pipelines within the gathering system, known as flow lines, take petroleum and natural gas products from wells to processing facilities.
 Pipelines not considered to be flow lines are part of the transmission system carrying products from processing facilities to distribution systems and consumers.